 The OWID data set you can download also includes a number of economic, health and demographic indicators for the countries and one reason I chose these 4 countries rather than say Vietnam or China, is that these 4 are very similar to the UK especially in age structure and wealth.
 We know that age is a major predictor of death risk and yet the death rate is so much lower here.

 Is this because people in these countries are simply less likely to catch COVID19 due to measures taken?
-This might be one reason since the CFR in Japan and South Korea are similar to the UK whilst Singapore & Taiwan are very close to zero.
+This might be one reason since the CFR s & Positivities are broadly similar to the UK over time.
 But I note that testing is so much lower than the UK which surprises me.
 Thus it could be that people are dying of COVID19 but without testing it hasn’t been possible to confirm the cause hence why the number of deaths are so low.
 Now that excess mortality statistics are available, an interesting picture is emerging in South Korea which has up to date statistics.
 It should be noted that Taiwan has not supplied excess mortality data since December, Singapore since March and Japan since April.

 So overall, it does appear that the Far East have something to offer the UK but some of the data surprises me.
 I am particularly surprised at the low level of testing, Singapore excepted, and I note OWID make a prominent point of making on their website that testing is one of the keys to managing the pandemic.
 What I see in the Far East doesn’t conform with that.